 Click to view more details about each scholarship.

-Emma Christianson with the 2022 Curtis Lyle Charlson Memorial Scholarship.
+Ingrid Anderson with the 2023 Curtis Lyle Charlson Memorial Scholarship.

 Curtis Lyle Charlson, was a long-time Thief River Falls resident, trial attorney and community leader.
 Curtis and Marilyn’s seven children were educated in the Thief River Falls school system Karen, Mark, Steven, Kirsten, Kathryn, Elaine and Eric.